fawda123/SWMPr/README.md

 qaqc(dat, qaqc_keep = c(0, -1))
 ```

 A subset method added to the existing `subset` function is available for swmpr objects.
 This function is used to subset the data by date and/or a selected parameter.
 The date can be a single value or as two dates to select records within the range.
 The former case requires a binary operator input as a character string passed to the argument, such as `>` or `<`.
 The subset argument for the date(s) must also be a character string of the format YYYY-mm-dd HH:MM for each element (i.e., %Y-%m%-%d %H:%M in POSIX standards).
+Finally, the function can be used to remove rows and columns that do not contain data.

 ```r